Mitya6/ProductReviewApp/README.md

 # ProductReviewApp

-## Known limitations:
+## Assumptions:
-* Querying all products can be slow
+* A set of products is provided by the service.
+* Reviews can be written to existing products, but no new product can be added by users.

 ## Planned improvements before going live: